Artem9999999999999999999999/AbScan/README.md

 ## Example input csv file

-Sample files are stored in the data_abscan folder
+Sample files are stored in the /File examples folder

 ### 1. Example csv file with chain: